Czaki/tox-min-req/README.md

 To use this plugin you need to use `MIN_REQ` environment variable either in call or in `setenv` section of tox configuration.

+## Why use this inseted of `deps` attribute of env section?

+One of the possible solution is to use `deps` section in tox configuration to install dependecies in older version.

+But `deps` and package are installed in two independent steps.
+So it means that some of dependencies could be upgraded or downgraded when installing package.

+The `PIP_CONSTRAINT` variable is used to pin the dependencies.
+And it will apply to call of `pip install` during dependency resolving.

 ## Installation

 ```console